 Nevertheless, one must not assume this analysis will automatically be applied by targets (or courts), particularly in different factual circumstances.
-Both Martin Marietta's and Northrop's offers were all cash and had few contingencies.
+Both Martin Marietta's and Northrop's offers were all eashall-cash and had few contingencies.
 Under such circumstances, it is difficult to identify the damage caused by offering greater cash value for shareholders.
 On the other hand, when a target could allege and establish that the second bid was a threat (whether because the target was not for sale or the first deal did not trigger a "change of control," or because the second bid is structurally coercive or inadequate), and that bid loses, a court might recognize damages in the form of defense costs or other expenses stemming from the business disruption inherent in a takeover battle.
-Furthermore, if the initial merger partner is made an express third-party beneficiary of the other potential bidder's "standstill" agreement, that direct contractual right may allow the initial merger partner to enforce the agreement directly against the potential "deal-jumper," providing an endrun of the target's fiduciary duty obligations.
+Furthermore, if the initial merger partner is made an express third-party beneficiary of the other potential bidder's "standstill" agreement, that direct contractual right may allow the initial merger partner to enforce the agreement directly against the potential "deal-jumper," providing an end-run of the target's fiduciary duty obligations.
 See, for example, the Armor Holdings and Marsh Supermarkets discussions below.
 Of course, for that very reason the target will need to carefully consider whether it is appropriate to put the power to prevent a third-party rebid in the hands of an entity with very different incentives than the target's board, and the board could well be challenged in court as to whether such act was itself a violation of the board's fiduciary duty.

-Similarly, in Metromail, American Business made a higher hostile cash offer (with substantial conditions) for Metromail, notwithstanding the confidentiality/ "standstill" agreement that it had executed earlier as a participant in the sale process of Metromail.
+Similarly, in Metromail, American Business made a higher hostile cash offer (with substantial conditions) for Metromail, notwithstanding the confidentiality/"standstill" agreement that it had executed earlier as a participant in the sale process of Metromail.
 Great Universal, the original merger partner, then made a counterclaim in the deal litigation to attempt to enforce the "standstill" provisions of the confidentiality agreement.
 However, the counterclaim never reached a decision.
 The Ontario Superior Court refused to enforce a "standstill" agreement in favor of IAMGold in connection with its efforts to fend off Golden Star.
 Golden Star had agreed to a "standstill" in connection with friendly discussions it had had with IAMGold a year prior to its hostile bid.
 The court adopted an expansive reading of an exception to the Golden Star/IAMGold "standstill" where the company had been put in play.

-In 2009 the Ontario Superior Court granted an injunction prohibiting a hostile tender offer by Research in Motion for the shares of Certicom Corp. on the grounds that RIM, in using confidential information obtained from Certicom to "assess the desirability of a hostile take-over bid," had breached the non-disclosure agreements entered into by RIM and Certicom with respect to earlier negotiations for a friendly acquisition.
-The court's decision highlights the need to carefully consider the impact of confidentiality agreements since they can create backdoor "standstill" provisions, by prohibiting the use of confidential information in connection with an unsolicited bid.33 The court's decision largely rested on its finding that the language of the "purposes" provision (i.e., that a recipient of information uses such information solely for specific
+In 2009 the Ontario Superior Court granted an injunction prohibiting a hostile tender offer by Research in Motion for the shares of Certicom Corp. on the grounds that RIM, in using confidential information obtained from Certicom to "assess the desirability of a hostile take overtakeover bid," had breached the non-disclosure agreements entered into by RIM and Certicom with respect to earlier negotiations for a friendly acquisition.
+The court's decision highlights the need to carefully consider the impact of confidential information in connection with an unsolicited bid.3320 The court's decision largely rested on its finding that the language of the "purposes" provision (i.e., that a recipient of information uses such information solely for specific purposes-often limited to a "negotiated" transaction), a customary provision to which practitioners may fail to pay close attention, restricted the use of the confidential information by RIM and Certicom; and, in the court's view, a tender offer to the shareholders of Certicom was not a transaction between RIM and Certicom.
+This finding came despite the expiration of a specific "standstill" provision preventing unsolicited tender offers or bids.